CudaText-addons/cuda_spell_checker/readme/readme.txt

     - Add: skip word and add it to a user dictionary for future
     - Cancel: stop all work

-Feature: not all text is checked, only words in "syntax comments" and "syntax strings".
+Feature:
+For lexers, not all text is checked, only words in "syntax comments" and "syntax strings".
+For none-lexer, entire text is checked.
 To set which lexer styles are "comments" and "strings", open Lexer Properties dialog in CudaText, and use "Commenting" tab of dialog to set these styles.
+E.g. in HTML/Markdown lexers, correct styles are set, so correct parts are checked.

 Author: Alexey T (CudaText)